euwbah/musescore-xen-tuner/DEVELOPMENT.md

 ### Restrictions on ASCII Accidentals

-- Cannot be purely numerical, otherwise will function
+- Cannot be purely numerical, otherwise the plugin will parse them as symbol code IDs.
 - Cannot have spaces

 ### Secondary Accidentals